Creative Automation / Foundation

 01

 Start with this video's job: Nick Saraev demonstrates a token-arbitrage hack that cuts Claude Code input costs ~30% by rendering bulky context (system prompt, tool docs, history) as a tiny-but-legible image, exploiting the fact that image billing is fixed by pixel dimensions rather than the amount of text inside.
 He then has Claude build a reusable pxpipe.py pipeline that converts long prompts into images before feeding them to the model.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:12, where the video says: β€œmake a long story short, this allows you to cut Claude codes input tokens by rendering bulky context as images.
 You get the exact same system prompt tool docs and history.
 It's just you get it in a...”

 02